ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 * Defining and building Container images - how to structure image definitions, and map your applications onto the image declaration
 * Running Containerised applications - interfacing your application with the Container run time environment

-Throughout this documentation, `Docker <https://docs.docker.com/>`_ is used as the reference implementation, however the aim is to target compliance with the OCI specifications so it is possible to substitute in alternative Container Engines that are compatible.
+Throughout this documentation, `Docker <https://docs.docker.com/>`_ is used as the reference implementation with the canonical version being Docker 18.09.4 CE API version 1.39, however the aim is to target compliance with the OCI specifications so it is possible to substitute in alternative Container Engines that are compatible.

 Structuring Applications in a Containerised Environment
 =======================================================